kompics/kompact/docs/src/local/communication/senders.md

 The `receive_local(...)` function is getting pretty long, so we should probably decompose it into smaller private functions if we actually wanted to maintain this code.

 Now finally, when we want to send the `Ask` from the main-thread, we also need to wrap it into `ManagerMessage::Work`.
-This prevents us from using `Ask::of`, as it only returns a direct `Ask`, but never a wrapped `Ask`.
-This gets us back to previously mentioned custom function from `KPromise` to the actual message type, which in this case is `ManagerMessage`.
+This prevents us from simply using `ActorRef::ask`, as it only produces an  `Ask` instance, not our wrapper `ManagerMessage`.
+This gets us back to previously mentioned `ActorRef::ask_with` function, which allows us to construct our `Ask` instance and put it into our wrapper ourselves.
+If we were to use this construction in many places throughout or code, it would likely be a good idea to use a constructor function on `ManagerMessage` to map the `promise` and the `work` values to the proper structure.

 ```rust,edition2018,no_run,noplaypen
 {{#rustdoc_include ../../../examples/src/bin/workers_sender.rs:main_ask}}